raspberrypilearning/octapi-public-key-cryptography/en/step_7.md

 print( random.randint(1, 10000) )
 ```

-### Question 1

 If we ask Python to generate large random numbers until one is prime, is that good enough to use as a private key?

 ### Investigation

-1. Open Python 3 and create a new file.
+- Open Python 3 and create a new file.
 Save your file as `random_seed.py`

-1. Type in the following code which generates 10 random numbers between 1 and 10000
+- Type in the following code which generates 10 random numbers between 1 and 10000

     ```Python
     import random